 Have you filed your FAFSA?
 If not, please go to FAFSA.ed.gov.
 FAFSA stands for Free Application for Federal Student Aid and is your opportunity to receive help with college expenses.
-File your FAFSA by March 1 for priority consideration.
-Be sure to add our school code to the form: 002930.
-For more information about financial aid, visit Financial Aid page or email the financial aid office at firstname.lastname@example.org or 336.272.7102, ext.
+Beginning October 1, you may submit your FAFSA.
+Remember to include Greensboro College as a FAFSA recipient.
+Our school code is 002930.
+For more information about financial aid, visit www.greensboro.edu/financial-aid or email the financial aid office at firstname.lastname@example.org or 336.272.7102, ext.
 5217.

 3. Register for Accepted Student Day

-All accepted students are encouraged to attend Accepted Student Day on Saturday, March 17, 2018.
-This is your chance to connect with future classmates, meet professors and learn about classes in your intended major, hear from financial aid, housing, and student services, and explore campus on a whole new level!
+All accepted students are encouraged to attend Accepted Student Day on Saturday, March 21, 2020.
+This is your chance to connect with future classmates; meet professors and learn about classes in your intended major; hear from financial aid, housing, and student services; and explore campus on a whole new level!
 Please register here, but only if you have already been accepted to the college.

 4. Send in your deposit

-To guarantee your spot in the upcoming class, we require a deposit of $200.
+The only way to guarantee your spot in the upcoming class is to send in your deposit of $200.
 The deposit is due on May 1, but as soon as you know you want to attend Greensboro College please let us know by submitting your deposit.
-You may also pay your deposit online through the Pride Page Portal.
+You may pay your deposit online through the Pride Page.

 5. Register for PAWS orientation

-Offered over the summer, PAWS is a one-day orientation program for incoming students and their families.
-This required program is an excellent opportunity for you to meet faculty, staff, and new friends.
-You’ll also benefit from early advising and finalizing your course schedule for the upcoming fall semester.
-You will meet other incoming first-year students and Pride Leaders (current students who will show you the ropes), and you will gain an overall feeling of comfort and confidence before arriving for the fall semester.
-Dates for Summer 2018 are Fridays, June 15, June 29, July 13, and July 20.
-A transfer-student-only PAWS session will be held on Monday, July 23.
+Offered three times during the summer, PAWS is an orientation program for incoming students and their families.
+This is an excellent opportunity for you to meet faculty, staff and new friends.
+You’ll also benefit from advising and finalizing your course schedule for the upcoming fall semester.
+You will meet other incoming first-year students and Pride Leaders (current students who will show you the ropes), and you will gain an overall feeling of comfort and confidence upon arriving for the fall semester.
+Dates this summer are: Friday, June 19, or Friday, July 10, or Friday, July 24.

 To contact these departments directly, please call our main Greensboro College number (336-272-7102), then use the following extensions: